 I am having trouble following the argument.
 We need pluralism and decentralization.
 Therefore, we should ban anyone from doing their own thing, and instead force them to go through a single giant organization?

-The Multidisciplinary Association for Psychedelic Studies (MAPS) sponsors research into mental health uses of psychedelic drugs.
+Consider the Multidisciplinary Association for Psychedelic Studies (MAPS).
+They sponsor research into mental-health-related uses of psychedelic drugs.
 You might have heard of them in the context of their study of MDMA (Ecstasy) for PTSD being “astoundingly” successful.
 They’re on track to get MDMA FDA-approved and potentially inaugurate a new era in psychiatry.
 This is one of those 1000x opportunities that effective altruists dream of.

 The government hasn’t given this a drop of funding, because its official position is that Drugs Are Bad.
 MAPS writes: